oofaish/countdownCube/README.md

 countdownCube
 =============

-countdown cube is a jQuery plugin that is in form of a bunch of rotating 3d cubes.
+CountdownCube is a jQuery plugin that is in the form of a bunch of rotating 3D cubes.
 You can see an example in http://cigari.co.uk/countdown

+It uses CSS transitions to create the 3D rotating cube effects.

-make sure you have jQuery loaded - link the following files:
+Make sure you have jQuery loaded - link the following files:

     <link rel="stylesheet" href="countdownCube.css"/>
     <script type="text/javascript" src="countdowncube.js"></script>

-add a new empty div to your page:
+Add a new empty div to your page:

     <div id="counter"></div>

-and then kick off a new counter, with a target time, and if you like size (in pixels), background (color), and font Color:
+And then kick off a new counter, with a target time, and if you like cubeSize (in pixels), background color, and font color:

     $('#counter').countdownCube( {
       target: new Date( 'April 26, 2014 13:30:00' ),